-Corentin Tolisso has won two Bundesliga titles, the DFB Cup and the 2018 FIFA World Cup since joining Bayern Munich from Lyon in summer 2017, but what else is there to know about the France international midfielder? bundesliga.com takes a closer look…
+Corentin Tolisso has won four Bundesliga titles, two DFB Cups, the UEFA Champions League, UEFA Supercup and Club World Cup, as well as the 2018 FIFA World Cup since joining Bayern Munich from Lyon in summer 2017, but what else is there to know about the France international midfielder? bundesliga.com takes a closer look…

 1) He was once a striker

 Tolisso started out with local clubs near his birthplace of Tarare and home town of Amplepuis, about 30 and 40 miles from Lyon respectively, where he would earn his stripes as a professional.

 Unlike the tough-tackling, probing midfielder he would become, however, he began life as a forward.
 At the age of 11, he even scored a hat-trick in a 4-4 draw against his future club, Lyon.
 Not surprisingly after a performance like that, the seven-time French champions signed him up to their academy in 2007.

 The French midfielder had been a massive Lyon fan growing up, but perhaps it was no surprise that he looked so comfortable at Bayern.
 Shortly after sealing his move to Germany, after all, he had posted a picture of him as a child in which he was proudly sporting a Bayern jersey.

 "Don't dream your life… live your dreams," the message accompanying his Instagram post read.
 Speaking to L'Equipe shortly after his arrival in Munich, he explained why the switch was so fitting.
 "My agent called me to tell me about Bayern's interest, and a few days later, I met them," he said.

 "It's one of the top three clubs in Europe with a great playing philosophy which suits me.
 I went for it without any hesitation.
 When I was little, it was already a club that meant something to me.
 There were French players there like Willy Sagnol and Bixente Lizarazu, there were big names…"